 London’s street food scene has improved rapidly over the past 10 years.
-It’s now easy to find cheap, good quality food from all over the world in central London.
+It’s much easier to find cheap, good quality food from all over the world in central London.

 These are some of the best street food markets in central London (zone 1).